tsgates/arch-wiki-markdown/wiki/XWiimote.md

 feature only works if you paired your Wii-Remote.
 Connecting without the wiimote plugin will not enable Auto-Reconnect.

+> Cannot use Wiimote in Dolphin-emu after pairing with xwiimote

+Dolphin uses its own driver so pressing the resync button on the wiimote while dolphin is running should resync the wiimote to dolphin instead of the xwiimote.

 > My Wii Remote is still not working

 The XWiimote software stack is actively developed.
 Please report your